INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 | Target type | Data set metadata |
 | Dependency | N/A |

-The Resource Locator of a metadata record shall point users to the location (URL) where the service can be contacted.
+The Resource Locator of a metadata record shall point to the URL where the service can be contacted.

 Setting up the correct resource locators is important for the connection between the data and the services that provide access to them or for providing additional information concerning the resource.

-In particular, the **TG Requirement 1.8** in [INSPIRE MD TG] express the obligation of providing online access, if available, to the described data set or data set series.
+In particular, the **TG Requirement 1.8** of [INSPIRE MD TG] expresses the obligation of providing online access, if available, to the described data set or data set series.

-Furthermore, it suggests that at least two locators need to be expressed in the metadata: one for a Download Service, one for a View Service.
+Furthermore, it suggests that at least two locators need to be expressed in the metadata: one for a Download Service, and one for a View Service.

 The following requirements are also an enforcement of **TG Recommendation 1.9** in [INSPIRE MD TG] for the metadata record.

 This conformance class requires that the ResourceLocator element shall point to the set of additional information about a service resource (ie. "Get Download/View Service Metadata" operation).

-This conformance class requires the presence of `<gmd:protocol>` and `<gmd:applicationProfile>`: by using these two elements, paired with the defined codelist from the central INSPIRE Registry, it would imply that you are fulfilling this portion of the simplification described here.
+This conformance class requires the presence of `<gmd:protocol>` and `<gmd:applicationProfile>`: by using these two elements, paired with the defined codelist from the central INSPIRE Registry.
+This would imply fulfilling this portion of the simplification described here.

-The presence of additional ResourceLocator elements, pointing to the data itself (eg. "Get Spatial Data Set" request of a Download Service), is permitted, due to the multiplicity expressed by the **TG Requirement 1.8**.
-Consequently, these additional ResourceLocator elements should avoid at least the use of the `<gmd:applicationProfile>` element, specified below, in order to reduce the complexity of a machine-to-machine element recognition made by an INSPIRE software implementation (eg. INSPIRE Geoportal).
+The presence of additional ResourceLocator elements, pointing to the data itself (e.g. "Get Spatial Data Set" request of a Download Service), is permitted, due to the multiplicity expressed by **TG Requirement 1.8**.
+Consequently, these additional ResourceLocator elements should avoid at least the use of the `<gmd:applicationProfile>` element, specified below, in order to reduce the complexity of a machine-to-machine element recognition made by an INSPIRE software implementation such as the INSPIRE Geoportal.

 ### Requirement: \<gmd:URL\> element

-- Within this element, the URL shall point to the response of a "Get View/Download Service Metadata" request of the service providing access to this data set (eg. the "GetCapabilities" document in case of a OGC:WFS service).
+- Within this element, the URL shall point to the response of a "Get View/Download Service Metadata" request of the service providing access to this data set (e.g. the "GetCapabilities" document in case of a OGC:WFS service).

 | **Requirement** | **/req/resource-locator-url** |
 | --- | --- |